|Warranty length||2 Years|

 Freq Response: 20 - 30,000Hz

 - 4 x 6550 / KT88

 Power Consumption: 500W max

 Net Weight: 24.9Kg (55lbs)

-Inspired by the highly acclaimed Performance amp, Unison Research Sinfonia Integrated Valve Amplifier is designed to be as close to it in appearance and technical ability while achieving a lower price-point.
+Unison Research Sinfonia valve amplifier was inspired by the highly acclaimed Performance amp, and is as close to it in appearance and technical ability to that amplifier but at a much lower price.